Understanding Cumulative Bonus in Health Insurance Policies

 Benefits of Cumulative Bonus

 There are many benefits of a cumulative bonus.
-Here are the benefits of a cumulative bonus.
+Some of them are:

 1. Motivates a Healthy Lifestyle

-Cumulative bonuses make it rewarding to not make smaller claims.
-For this reason, only policyholders often get motivated to pursue a healthier lifestyle.
+Cumulative bonuses encourage policyholders to avoid small claims, motivating them to maintain a healthier lifestyle.
 Getting well-being and preventive care not only safeguards you from incurring medical expenses but also helps enhance your overall life quality.

 2. Higher Coverage without Extra Cost